top of page

 How does STAND Week support parents/guardians?

 Parental figures are the most important protective factor for their kids, therefore a significant portion of STAND Week includes educating parents/guardians and encouraging communication between students and their parents/guardians.
 In advance of STAND Week, parents/guardians are provided an educational media safety video to watch and learn from.
-Students have the opportunity to accept a challenge to have conversations with their parents/guardians about the media safety topics every day.
+Students have the opportunity to accept a challenge (with incentives) to have conversations with their parents/guardians about the media safety topics every day.

 References